rayalan/binary-adages/content/my-best-managers.md

 ## Christmas party

 The final memory I have of Ella from that first year is the company Christmas Party.
 I'd only been working with Ella a few months at that point, but she made a point to greet my wife and I, and to tell my wife how much she appreciated my presence and contributions at the company.
 I particularly recall the warmth in her comments and how much I enjoyed that kind of reinforcement.

+## Emma, individualized

+> "Why do you work here?"

+I don't recall how long it took for Emma to ask that question after she started managing me.
+Under a month.
+Possibly the second time we met.

+_"I don't care why you work here, but I need to know why in order to be a good manager."_

+The question led into a really good conversation about what I valued directly (e.g. respect of co-workers) and how often what a company is willing to pay is an accurate signal of how much they value and respect a person's work.
+This was the first of many good conversations with Emma.
+Beyond that, I learned that Emma cared about tailoring her management style on an individual basis.
+Case in point, I mentioned that I'd never gotten one of the company's "notable contribution"[^coin] thank yous (and we both knew that I'd more than earned a few).
+Not too long later, the company CEO dropped by to give me one.
+I can't prove Emma instigated the recognition, but it sure seems likely.

 ## Emma and the questions